spiffe/spire-controller-manager/README.md

 The SPIRE APIs used by the SPIRE Controller Manager are generally stable and supported since at least SPIRE v1.0.
 However, the API has gained support for additional entry fields beyond what was supported in SPIRE v1.0.
-Notably, these include both the `jwt_svid_ttl` and the `hint` fields.
+Notably, these include the `jwt_svid_ttl`, `hint` and the `store_svid` fields.
 The ClusterStaticEntry CRD allows these fields to be set, however, a SPIRE server that does not support these fields will not retain them.
 This means if these fields are set on a ClusterStaticEntry with an older version of SPIRE, the SPIRE Controller Manager will continously try to reconcile SPIRE server.
 In order to use these fields, you must be on a version of SPIRE Server which supports them.

 At the moment, SPIRE Controller Manager will silently try and reconcile these fields over and over.
 Future updates may cause the SPIRE Controller Manager